-The Master of Science in Chemistry is designed to provide a broad background in the various fields of chemistry with a concentration in one.
+The Master of Science in chemistry at Western Michigan University is designed to provide a broad background in the various fields of chemistry with a concentration in one.
 The degree program is research-based, and a thesis of original research is required for graduation.

-The student is required to elect twenty hours in the field of chemistry, including the Master's Thesis.
-Chemistry hours may be more than twenty depending on the student's background.
-Remaining hours, up to at least thirty, may be in a related field or fields.
+Students elect 20 hours in the field of chemistry, including the Master's Thesis.
+Chemistry hours may be more than 20 depending on the student's background.
+Remaining hours, up to at least 30, may be in a related field or fields.

 Dr. Sherine Obare